-The Company may terminate the plan or stop further accrual of plan benefits for a participating executive at any time, but termination does not affect already accrued benefits.
+The Company may terminate the SERP or stop further accrual of plan benefits for a participating executive at any time, but termination will not affect already accrued benefits.

-EMPLOYMENT AGREEMENTS, TERMINATION OF EMPLOYMENT AND CHANGE IN CONTROL ARRANGEMENTS
+EMPLOYMENT AGREEMENTS AND TERMINATION OF EMPLOYMENT AND CHANGE IN CONTROL ARRANGEMENTS

-MR. BLOOM'S AGREEMENT.
-On April 27, 1993, the Company entered into an amended and restated employment agreement (the "Employment Agreement") with Mr. Bloom to employ him as President and Chief Executive Officer until April 30, 1997, with a provision for automatic renewal until April 30, 2000, unless a one-year prior notice of nonrenewal is given by the Company.
+Mr. Bloom's Agreement.
+On April 27, 1993, the Company entered into an amended and restated employment agreement (the "Employment Agreement") with Mr. Bloom to employ him as President and Chief Executive Officer until April 30, 1997.
+The Employment Agreement term was automatically renewed until April 30, 2000.
 Under the Employment Agreement, Mr. Bloom is to receive a salary of not less than \$330,000 per year, a leased vehicle, the benefits of a term life insurance policy in the amount of \$500,000 and other benefits normally provided by the Company to top-level executives.
-Because Mr. Bloom did not terminate his employment before January 1, 1994, the Company on January 1, 1994, forgave one-half of the principal balance (\$105,465) of a loan, plus accrued interest on that balance (\$12,443), made to Mr. Bloom to permit him to exercise an option to purchase shares of Common Stock.
-Because Mr. Bloom did not voluntarily terminate his employment prior to May 8, 1994, the Company forgave the remainder of the total outstanding principal balance (\$105,465), plus accrued interest (\$2,896).
-Under the Employment Agreement, the Company was required to provide to Mr. Bloom a three-year, interest-free loan in an amount equal to the federal and state withholding taxes resulting from each forgiveness.
-The Compensation Committee approved a bonus plan for Mr. Bloom in 1995 under which one-third of the principal balance of this loan will be forgiven in 1996, 1997 and 1998 if the Company achieves its targeted performance goals under the annual bonus plan in 1995, 1996 and 1997, respectively, and the Company will pay Mr. Bloom an amount to satisfy Mr. Bloom's tax liability with respect to each such forgiveness if the Company achieves the performance goals necessary to permit payment of the maximum amount under the annual bonus plan in 1995, 1996 and 1997, respectively.
-The total principal balance outstanding under this loan at March 1, 1996 was \$68,661 (excluding the amount the Company is required to forgive because the target performance goals were achieved in 1995 as reported in the Summary Compensation Table) and the largest aggregate amount outstanding under this loan since January 1, 1995 was \$102,991.
+Because Mr. Bloom did not voluntarily terminate his employment prior to May 8, 1994, the Company forgave the remainder of the total outstanding principal balance (\$105,465) of a loan plus accrued interest (\$2,896) made to Mr. Bloom to permit him to exercise an option to purchase shares of Common Stock.
+Under the Employment Agreement, the Company was required to provide to Mr. Bloom a three-year, interest-free loan in an amount equal to the federal and state withholding taxes resulting from the forgiveness.
+The Compensation Committee approved a bonus plan for Mr. Bloom in 1995 under which one-third of the principal balance of this loan will be forgiven in 1997, 1998 and 1999 if the Company achieves its targeted performance goals under the annual bonus plan in 1996, 1997 and 1998, respectively, and the Company will pay Mr. Bloom an amount to satisfy Mr. Bloom's tax liability with respect to each such forgiveness if the Company achieves the performance goals necessary to permit payment of the maximum performance amount under the annual bonus plan in 1996, 1997 and 1998, respectively.
+The total principal balance outstanding under this loan at March 2, 1998 was \$34,330 (excluding the amount the Company is required to forgive because the target performance goals were achieved in 1997 as reported in the Summary Compensation Table) and the largest aggregate amount outstanding under this loan since December 28, 1996 was \$68,661.

-If the Employment Agreement is not renewed or Mr. Bloom is terminated other than for Cause (as defined in the Employment Agreement), the Employment Agreement requires Wolverine to pay to Mr. Bloom, in addition to normal salary and bonuses through the date of termination or non-renewal, a lump sum equal to two times Mr. Bloom's then current salary.
-In addition, Mr. Bloom will be credited with three additional years of benefit service for purposes of computing his benefits under the pension plan.
-Mr. Bloom may elect to commence payments of the pension benefits upon attaining age 58.
-If Mr. Bloom is terminated other than for Cause, then Mr. Bloom will be entitled to up to twelve months' benefits under all employee benefit programs.
+If Mr. Bloom is terminated other than for Cause (as defined in the Employment Agreement), the Employment Agreement requires Wolverine to pay to Mr. Bloom, in addition to normal salary and bonuses through the date of termination, a lump-sum equal to 2 times Mr. Bloom's then current salary.
+In addition, Mr. Bloom will be credited with 3 additional years of benefit service for purposes of computing his benefits under the SERP.
+Mr. Bloom may elect to commence payments of the retirement benefits upon attaining age 58.
+If Mr. Bloom is terminated other than for Cause, then Mr. Bloom will be entitled to up to 12 months' benefits under all employee benefit programs.
 Payments described in this paragraph are not subject to mitigation under the Employment Agreement.